Observatory-Sciences/odin-data-example/odin-data-workshop.md

   * Frame Processor
   * Shared Buffers
   * External Software Dependencies
-* Demo using odin-data-example
-  * Building odin-data and plugins
+* Building odin-data and odin-data-example applications and libraries
-  * Create development environment
-  * Clone, build and install odin-data
-  * Clone, build and install project-specific plugins
-  * Install Project-specific Frame Processor Configuration
-  * Edit Frame Receiver Configuration
-  * Install Excalibur Packet Capture File
-* Further discussion topics
+  * C++ Build
+  * Python Build
+  * Running up the FR and FP application pair
+  * Running up the control server
+  * Interacting with the applications using a Web browser
+* Next steps

 ## odin-data